 Each year, the Committee considers the competencies and skills necessary for the Board as a whole to have, together with the competencies and skills that the existing directors possess, with a view to assisting the Board in assessing the participation, contribution and effectiveness of individual members of the Board.
-As part of this process, directors complete a detailed questionnaire which provides for quantitative and qualitative ratings of their and the Board's performance in key areas and seeks subjective comment in each of those areas.
-The Deputy Chairman and Lead Director reviews individual responses and a summary report consolidating those responses.
-The Committee also reviews the results of the self-assessment process, identifies areas requiring follow-up, and reports to the full Board on the results of the assessment process.
-Action plans to follow up on specific issues are monitored by the Committee.
+As part of this process, in 2014 directors were interviewed by an experienced independent consultant who provided comments on Board composition and Board information, processes and structure.
+The Deputy Chairman and Lead Director and the Committee have reviewed the results of this process, identified areas requiring follow-up, and have reported to the full Board on the results of the assessment process and the resulting action items.
+Specific recommendations from the Committee have been approved by the Board and action plans to follow up on specific issues will be monitored by the Committee.